Skip to main content

 • Status: Approved

-With metadata, your AI can answer questions like:
+With metadata, your queries can answer things like:

-• "What are the engineering requirements?" (filters to engineering docs only)
+• "What are the engineering requirements?" (filters by department)

 Step 1: Create a File Upload Connector